 FOR IMMEDIATE RELEASE

-Madison, WI (April 1, 2014) – On Tuesday, April 1, 13 communities voted in favor of amending the U.S. Constitution to make clear that corporations are not people and money is not speech.
-These two ideas were the basis of the Supreme Court’s Citizens United decision, which opened the floodgates to big money in elections.
+Madison, WI (April 8, 2015) On Tuesday, April 7th, three communities voted in favor of amending the U.S. Constitution to make clear that money is not speech and that only real people should have inalienable Constitutional rights.
+This would reverse the Supreme Court’s Citizens United decision, which opened the floodgates to big money in elections.